 All sites on the loops we’ve checked out were incredibly spacious.
 If it were elsewhere, I’m sure the area would have been subdivided into even more direct cash flow.
 But not here.
 The amount of allotted space was overwhelmingly refreshing.

 The sites seemed to have just the right amount of sun and shade which was also nice.
 The grounds felt quiet even though the campground was full when we stayed here, the entire campground was well maintained, and the campground hosts were very friendly.

 Junction Creek Campground – AMENITIES

 All sites here have the usual things like tents pads, campfire rings and tables, and some sites have electric hookups.

-There are NO showers or flush toilets here.
-Vault toilets and water spigots with drinking water are conveniently located around each loop.
+It’s pretty basic camping; there are NO showers or flushing toilets here.
+You’ll find water spigots with drinking water and vault toilets conveniently located around each loop though.

-The vault toilets, however, are not your ordinary vault toilets.
-Not only are they large enough to fit all of your small kids (and more) at one time…
+Now get this: the vault toilets?
+They’re not your ordinary vault toilets.
+Not only are they large enough to fit your entire family…

 They were spotless.

 They actually smelled great!